-Substrates:
+Substrates

-Heavy paper to use as bases for exercises.
+You will need some somewhat heavy paper to use as bases for exercises.

-The instructor suggests is an inexpensive block of watercolour or mixed-media paper (140 lb) 9x12" -- 12x18".
+The instructors recommends an inexpensive block of watercolour or mixed-media paper (140 lb.)
+9"x12" - 12"x18".
 Canson XL and Fabriano 1264 are both great options.
-But if you can use any cardstock, heavier drawing paper, mat board, bristol board, mayfair cover stock, illustration or mat board, etc.
+You can use any cardstock, heavier drawing paper, mat board, bristol board, mayfair cover stock, illustration or mat board, etc.